Working with Grants Using the AWS KMS API and the AWS SDK for PHP Version 3

-A grant is another mechanism for providing permissions, an alternative to the key policy.
-You can use grants to give long-term access that allows AWS principals to use your AWS Key Management Service (AWS KMS) customer-managed CMKs.
-For more information, see Using Grants.
+A grant is another mechanism for providing permissions.
+It is an alternative to the key policy.
+You can use grants to give long-term access that allows AWS principals to use your AWS Key Management Service (AWS KMS) customer-managed AWS KMS keys.
+For more information, see Grants in AWS KMS in the AWS Key Management Service Developer Guide.

 The following examples show how to:

-All the example code for the AWS SDK for PHP Version 3 is available here on GitHub
+All the example code for the AWS SDK for PHP is available here on GitHub.

 Credentials

-Before running the example code, configure your AWS credentials, as described in Credentials for the AWS SDK for PHP Version 3.
-Then import the AWS SDK for PHP, as described in Basic Usage Patterns of the AWS SDK for PHP Version 3.
+Before running the example code, configure your AWS credentials, as described in Credentials.
+Then import the AWS SDK for PHP, as described in Basic usage.

 For more information about using AWS Key Management Service (AWS KMS), see the AWS KMS Developer Guide.

-To create a grant for an AWS KMS CMK, use the CreateGrant operation.
+To create a grant for an AWS KMS key, use the CreateGrant operation.

 Imports